iamtecheater/WPF-Calculator/README.md

 # WPF-Calculator
 - A calculator created in WPF using XAML and C#
-- I needed to catrch up on WPF so i decided to create this for more brain power!
+- I needed to catch up on WPF so i decided to create this for more brain power!